mercadona/postoffice_django/README.md

     }]
 ```

-  - `topic`:
-    Topic name to be created
+- `topic`: Topic name to be created

-  - `target`:
-    Url or pub/sub topic name
+- `target`: Url or pub/sub topic name

-  - `type`:
+- `type`: http/pubsub
-    http/pubsub

-  - `POSTOFFICE_TIMEOUT`
-    Specific timeout to use on every communication with
-    `postoffice`.
-If not specified the
-    default value is 0.5 seconds.
+- `POSTOFFICE_TIMEOUT`: Specific timeout to use on every communication with `postoffice`.
+If not specified the default value is 0.5 seconds.

 ```python
 POSTOFFICE_TIMEOUT = 1
 ```

-  - `ORIGIN_HOST`
-    The host from where the topic is created (your host).
+- `ORIGIN_HOST`: The host from where the topic is created (your host).
 It is necessary in order to `postoffice` know where the topic come from.

 ```python
 ORIGIN_HOST = 'myserver.mydomain'